marcosalvi-01/prun/README.md

 prun.set_project_defaults("echo project-pre", "echo project-post")
 ```

-These are stored in the same `.run` file.
+These are stored in the same `.prun` file.

 ---